-Thundercat in close-up brings tales of booty calls, Twitter updates, and losing a wallet while, yes, drinking.
+There are still big themes here but Thundercat in close-up brings tales of booty calls, Twitter updates, and losing a wallet while, yes, drinking.
 He mentions insomnia, anime, and Mortal Kombat, and rather than a weird checklist it’s somehow the most human he’s ever sounded.
-It’s a fantastic idea, allowing Bruner’s music to do the heavy lifting while his mind and lyric sheets wander more freely than ever.
+It’s a fantastic idea, allowing Bruner’s music to do the heavy lifting while his mind and lyric sheet wander more freely than ever.

-That music is lush, covering odd pop, electric soul and fast-fingered fretwork fury in just the first five minutes and then frequently bubbling over into something new.
-‘Walk on By’ is a dusty, sombre song featuring Kendrick Lamar (who handpicked Bruner to help expand the sonic palette of his ‘To Pimp a Butterfly’ epic), the rubbery ‘Them Changes’ is just as essential as it was on ‘The Beyond…’ EP, and ‘Show You the Way’ is a sun-baked jam with verses reserved for freakin Michael McDonald and Kenny Loggins.
+That music is lush- covering odd pop, electric soul and fast-fingered fretwork fury in just the first five minutes, and then frequently bubbling over into something new.
+‘Walk on By’ is a dusty, sombre song featuring Kendrick Lamar (who handpicked Bruner to help expand the sonic palette of his ‘To Pimp a Butterfly’ epic), the rubbery ‘Them Changes’ is just as essential as it was on ‘The Beyond…’ EP, and ‘Show You the Way’ is a sun-baked jam with verses reserved for freakin’ Michael McDonald and Kenny Loggins man.

-There’s a chance this is all candyfloss though.
-As honest and endearing and damn catchy as ‘Drunk’ can be, it might not linger come next week or next month or the album of the year lists.
+There’s a chance this is all candyfloss.
+As honest and endearing and damn catchy as ‘Drunk’ can be, it might not linger come next week or next month or 2017’s album of the year lists.
 There’s no denying the impressive construction here or the instant sugary hit of tracks like ‘Tokyo’ or ‘Friend Zone’ but whether their impact fizzles away or sticks around is probably more of a lottery than Bruner would like.
-Right now though, it’s so easy to sing along.
+Right here and right now though, it’s so easy to sing along.